prideout/camera_demo/README.md

 # TODO

-- hook up "controller" with "camera"
-- enable the Fov slider and Horiz / Vert buttons
+- enable the Horiz / Vert buttons
-- touch points
+- multi-touch to zoom